LionAG/ACBlackFlag-CameraTool/README.md

 ## Installation

-- Download the latest mod loader (see Requirements section for link)
-- Extract the content in your game root folder
+- Download the loader and extract the archive to the game root folder.
-- Start `ScriptEngine.exe`.
-And when asked to type Yes or No, type Yes (with a capital Y)
-- Close the window
-- A folder name `[game_root_directory]\ScriptEngine_Data\` has been created.
-Add it to your Anti-Virus exceptions.
-- Start `ScriptEngineGUI.exe` and click `Add`
+- Run the GUI, click on `Add` and select the `.srcx` file.
-- Browse to the folder where you downloaded `AC4_CameraTool.scrx` and choose that file
-- The script should be added to the library
-- Click `Run` to start the game with the imported script
+- Click on `Run` to start the game.

+AV software such as Windows Defender is known to block the program - you may need to add it to the exclusion list.

+If you need help feel free to join the chat on [Element](https://matrix.to/#/!fiJSxMURNZlyjalmyA:matrix.org?via=matrix.org)

 ## Controls

 | Key | Description |
 | --|-- |